SeanMott/Smok-Old/README.md

 - SmokGUI

 SmokGUI has all the GUI based componets and systems.
 This is buttons, text, bars, ect.
-This module can be disabled by defining DISABLE_SMOK_GUI.

 - Smok2D

 Smok2D has all the 2D based componets and systems.
 This is sprite renderer, 2D physics, tile map, ect.
-This module can be disabled by defining DISABLE_SMOK_2D.

 - Smok3D

 Smok3D has all the 3D based componets and systems.
 This is mesh renderer, 3D physics, particals, ect.
-This module can be disabled by defining DISABLE_SMOK_3D. <br >

 # Scripts, Components, and Systems